 To obtain a licence, please complete a Road Opening Permit and return to the address on the form.

 An S50 licence authorises private individuals and contractors to lay new apparatus or maintain existing apparatus in the adopted highway.

 Please note that any apparatus placed under the highway surface or on the highway surface requires a Section 50 Licence, under the New Roads and Street Works Act 1991.

 The cost of both licences is based on the duration of the works:

 This application will take 10 working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.

 To obtain a licence, please complete a Section 50 Licence application and return to the address on the form.

-Under Section 171 of the Highway Act 1980, a permit is required to site a crane or hydraulic platform on the public highway.
+Under Section 171 of the Highway Act 1980, a permit is required to site a crane, hydraulic platform or welfare unit on the public highway.

-This application will take three working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.
+This application will take seven working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.

 You will need to complete an application to site a crane or hydraulic platform on the public highway and return to the address on the form.

 Any scaffold or hoarding that encroaches or projects onto the highway (road, footpath, grass verge etc) must obtain a permit before the scaffold or hoarding is erected on the highway.

 Scaffold permits will only be considered if the applicant has agreed to the HSE Protocol and is on our select list.

 The charge for a permit is £150 for the first 28 days, then £100 for every additional 28-day period, which will be invoiced in due course.

 We require three days' advance notice of the commencement of works as a site meeting will be required with our Street Works Inspector.